 - The installation Patterns.

 As mentioned above, we use the centralizers on different types of the casing string to provide clearance between the string and the wall of the hole.
 We call this clearance a standoff.
 The primary function is to centralize the casing in the hole and to prevent it from lying against the wall, thus providing a reasonable uniform cement layer around the casing.

 Divergent Casing Centralizers Types

 Bow Spring Casing Centralizer Type

 Drilling Engineers use Bow Springs Centralizers to centralize casing in vertical or slightly deviated wells as its OD is more than the hole ID.
 Its bows are flexible to retract in narrow intervals of the upper casing and expand again in wide intervals of the wellbore.

 A vital term called the restoring force is the resistance force when there is a compression in the bow by 1/3 of its uncompressed height.
 This force also depends on the bow shape and stiffness.
 And it is essential as it is the primary factor in the effectiveness of the bow centralizers type.

-Solid, welded blade casing centralizer types offer high strength in horizontal and extended reach wells as they provide a guaranteed standoff and function as bearings during the pipe rotation.
+Solid, welded blade casing centralizer types offer high strength in horizontal and extended reach wells, providing a guaranteed standoff and function as bearings during the pipe rotation.
 These rigid bars are welded to the centralizer collars, giving the design strength and durability.
-Rigid centralizers come in various configurations, including hinged and slip-on, with a straight blade and spiral designs.
+Rigid centralizers come in various configurations, including hinged and slip-on, with straight blade and spiral designs.